Panky-codes/CHIP8/README.md

 I recently got interested in emulation programming as I was always fascniated with the inner workings of a computer.
 The CHIP8 "emulator" is like the `Hello World!` program in writing emulators.
 I put double quotes around the word "emulator" because CHIP8 is an interpreted language but not actually a hardware by itself.
 Still, it is a worthwhile pursuit due to the similarities between the CHIP8 language and a system emulator.
 If you see the language, you can notice it resembles a lot like a assembly language.

 ## Status
-This project is still WIP.
-As a first step, I tested my implementation of OPCODES with the test ROM from [here](https://github.com/corax89/chip8-test-rom).
+I tested my implementation of OPCODES with the test ROM from [here](https://github.com/corax89/chip8-test-rom).
 The results looks promising as shown below:
 ![test_rom](docs/test_rom.png)<br />

 ### Update1